Sonnet 294

 A splash of blush across that peerless face

-And shadows soft to every soul beguile.
+And velvet shadows soft, to souls beguile.

 A touch of crimson moistens loving lips